helidon-io/helidon/docs/se/graphql.md

 ## Examples

-Using the schema defined in Section [API][api], you can probe the following endpoints:
+Using the schema defined in Section [API](#api), you can probe the following endpoints:

 1. Hello world endpoint